skybrian/repeat-test/docs/2_generating_examples.md

 ```

 The type of *examples* is now `Arbitrary<string>`, but it contains the same
-data.
-The `repeatTest` function runs a test using the same examples.
+data, and `repeatTest` function will run the same examples.

-An *Arbitrary* represents a set of possible examples.
+An Arbitrary represents a set of possible examples.
 Arbitraries can represent
 small or large sets, sometimes *very* large; for example, `arb.string()`
-represents the set of all possible strings. [^1] Arbitraries *usually* generate
+represents the set of all possible strings.
+Arbitraries *usually* generate
 fresh examples on demand, but `arb.of` is different; it picks from the examples
 it's given and returns them as-is.